vms3-demo-purpose/weather-program/README.md

 2. Lastly, start up all the containers with:

-`docker compose --profile all up --build -d`
+`docker compose --env-file ./.env --profile all up --build -d`

 # Verifying that each container is running properly: